Pelvic Pain During Pregnancy

 - Take a warm bath or shower and let the water hit your back

-- Try gentle exercises such as walking, prenatal yoga, or pelvic tilts
+- Try gentle exercises such as walking, prenatal yoga, or pelvic tilt movements

 - Keep your knees together when getting out of the car or turning over in bed